jamietre/babel-plugin-transform-es2015-modules-commonjs-simple/README.md

 # babel-plugin-transform-es2015-modules-commonjs-simple

+Use ES6 Module Format While Preserving Imported Symbol Names

-The regular `babel-plugin-transform-es2015-modules-commonjs` mangles symbol names in order to imlement the fact that ES6 modules export *bindings* rather than references or values.
+The regular *babel-plugin-transform-es2015-modules-commonjs* module mangles symbol names in order to imlement the fact that ES6 modules export bindings rather than references or values.

 The upshot of this is that when debugging using source maps, any imports will not be available under their original name, which is can make for a difficult debugging experience.
 This module ensures that all symbol names are preserved.

 This module also adds an `addExport` to allow modules with a single default export to be interoperable with CommonJS as they were in babel <5.

-#### Using it
+## Using it

 If you are using a preset, it probably already includes `babel-plugin-transform-es2015-commonjs`.
 You can most likely get away with just adding this plugin to your config: